DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 this is a verb+path combination - is included within one of the API Products that is authorized for that credential.
 If not, then the request is rejected.

 If the verb+path is included in at least one API Product, then the request is allowed.
-Apigee as a side effect, sets the context variable `apigee.apiproduct_name` to the name of the product that the combination of {request, credential} resolved to.
+Apigee as a side effect, sets various context variables.
+For example, Apigee sets `apigee.apiproduct_name` to the name of the product that the combination of {request, credential} resolved to.
+The values of other configuration data from the API Product is are also exposed via context variables.

-At that point, a proxy can retrieve arbitrary attributes on the product, via a combination of the AccessEntity and ExtractVariables policy types.
+### Custom Attributes on an API Product

+There are specific "hard coded" data you can configure on an API product:
+- whether it is public or not  (to be exposed on a developer portal catalog)
+- which environments it is available in
+- the set of REST operations it authorizes
+- the product-wide rate limit
+- the supported set of OAuth scopes

+But what if you want to attach some other data? like different pricing levels.
+Or different target systems.
+Information about which data fields to include or exclude from a response.

+The set of configuration data for an API product is customizable, via a mechanism called "custom attributes".
+Custom attributes are name/value pairs that you can attach to various entities within Apigee, including API Products.

+After verifying a credential and resolving an API Product, any of the data - either from the Apigee-defined schema or from your own custom attributes - can be retrieved in the message context, and used in handling the request.

 ## A General way to Enforce different Credential types